-Settling disputed trusts can be a complex process, and a distressing time if a disagreement has to be resolved between family members.
-To ensure that the process is as quick and straightforward as possible, it is important to be prepared for what to do in the event of a dispute and how you can manage every eventuality.
+Settling a trust dispute can be a complex process, and a distressing time if a disagreement has to be resolved between family members.
+So we want to ensure that the process is as quick and straightforward as possible.
+In turn, it’s important to prepare for what to do with a dispute and how you can manage every eventuality.

 Although family trust disputes can be complicated, with this guide, you will be able to navigate your trust dispute.
-It ensures that you will be able to resolve it as quickly and as simply as possible, ensuring that good relations between you and your family members can be sustained.
+It ensures that you will be able to resolve it as quickly and as simply as possible.
+And, more importantly, that you can sustain good relations between you and your family members.